ihmeuw/vivarium/docs/source/concepts/crn.rst

 Using randomness in ``vivarium``
 ---------------------------------
-We've talked about two key ways in which client code may interact with the randomness system: in getting and using :class:`RandomnessStreams <vivarium.framework.randomness.RandomnessStream>` and in registering simulants with the system using a set of carefully-chosen characteristics to identify them uniquely across scenarios.
+We've talked about two key ways in which client code may interact with the randomness system: in getting and using :class:`RandomnessStreams <vivarium.framework.randomness.stream.RandomnessStream>` and in registering simulants with the system using a set of carefully-chosen characteristics to identify them uniquely across scenarios.